 Also, a confidential survey typically means that an employee’s manager and peers do not know their identity.
 However, that doesn’t prevent HR or whoever analyzes the results from knowing a person’s identity.
 Confidentiality is more about protecting someone’s privacy rather than their identity, and the difference between the two is a critical one.
 With a confidential survey, responses do not become public knowledge, whereas with an anonymous survey, no one in the organization, irrespective of their title, has access to identities.

 The Benefits of Anonymous Employee Engagement Surveys

 Now that we’ve defined anonymity and distinguished it from confidentiality, let’s take a look at some of the benefits of using anonymous surveys within an employee engagement strategy.

 - Confidence – Anonymity gives employees the confidence to speak up and be honest in their survey responses.

 - Safety – As mentioned, anonymous surveys remove the fear of retribution or judgment by superiors.

 - Trust – Anonymous feedback develops trust within an employee base, not just regarding safety, but that management wants to hear authentic opinions, and values an employee’s voice.
 Once an organization establishes trust, employee feedback provides a more accurate pulse on a workforce.
-Employees don’t worry about leadership drilling further down into survey responses to reveal identities.
+Employees don’t worry about leadership drilling further down into survey response rates to reveal identities.

 - Innovation – Honesty breeds a more open mindset and sharing of ideas that inspire nonlinear thinking, driving innovative thought within an organization.